Squadrick/rl-winter-mentorship/README.md

       b. `git`: You'll be using GitHub for all your code/assignment submission, so learn the basics of `git`: `pull`, `push`, `add`, `commit`.

+      c.
+[Google Colab](https://colab.research.google.com/): Free access to a powerful GPUs for training your agents.
+This will be handy for week 4 and 5.

 ## Scope